 Visa Policy: Bhutan has a unique approach to tourism.
 Visitors must book their trip through authorized tour operators, and a daily fee is charged to cover accommodation, meals, transportation, and a licensed guide.

-Tiger's Nest Monastery: One of the most iconic and sacred sites in Bhutan is the Taktsang Palphug Monastery, also known as Tiger's Nest.
-Perched on a cliffside, it offers breathtaking views and is a significant pilgrimage site.
+Tiger's Nest Monastery: One of the most sacred and iconic sites in Bhutan is the Taktsang Palphug Monastery, popularly known as Tiger's Nest.
+Located on a cliffside, it offers breathtaking views and is a significant pilgrimage site.

 Punakha Dzong: Located at the confluence of two rivers, the Punakha Dzong is one of the most impressive dzongs in Bhutan.
 It served as the capital and is known for its stunning architecture and beautiful surroundings.